|Covered by TRICARE?||Limits|

 - An injectable, inactivated vaccine that contains a killed virus

-- Recommended for ages 6 months to 64 years
+- Recommended for all age groups 6 months to 64 years

-- High dose vaccine intended for beneficiaries age 65 years and older
+- High dose version available for those aged 65 years and older

-You can get the flu vaccine at no cost from:
+You can get the flu vaccine at no cost in three ways:

-- What days and times is the flu vaccine available?
+- What days and times can you get the vaccine?

 - Are there any restrictions, including for children?